Nucleic acid secondary structure: Stem-loop structures

 The secondary structure of nucleic acid molecules can often be uniquely decomposed into stems and loops.
 The stem-loop structure (also often referred to as an "hairpin"), in which a base-paired helix ends in a short unpaired loop, is extremely common and is a building block for larger structural motifs such as cloverleaf structures, which are four-helix junctions such as those found in transfer RNA.
 Internal loops (a short series of unpaired bases in a longer paired helix) and bulges (regions in which one strand of a helix has "extra" inserted bases with no counterparts in the opposite strand) are also frequent.

-There are many secondary structure elements of functional importance to biological RNA's; some famous examples are the Rho-independent terminator stem-loops and the tRNA cloverleaf.
+There are many secondary structure elements of functional importance to biological RNAs; some famous examples are the Rho-independent terminator stem-loops and the tRNA cloverleaf.
 Active research is on-going to determine the secondary structure of RNA molecules, with approaches including both experimental and computational methods (see also the List of RNA structure prediction software).

 Pseudoknots

 A pseudoknot is a nucleic acid secondary structure containing at least two stem-loop structures in which half of one stem is intercalated between the two halves of another stem.
 Pseudoknots fold into knot-shaped three-dimensional conformations but are not true topological knots.
 The base pairing in pseudoknots is not well nested; that is, base pairs occur that "overlap" one another in sequence position.
 This makes the presence of general pseudoknots in nucleic acid sequences impossible to predict by the standard method of dynamic programming, which uses a recursive scoring system to identify paired stems and consequently cannot detect non-nested base pairs with common algorithms.
 However, limited subclasses of pseudoknots can be predicted using modified dynamic programs.

 Newer structure prediction techniques such as stochastic context-free grammars are also unable to consider pseudoknots.

 Pseudoknots can form a variety of structures with catalytic activity and several important biological processes rely on RNA molecules that form pseudoknots.
 For example, the RNA component of the human telomerase contains a pseudoknot that is critical for its activity.
 The hepatitis delta virus ribozyme is a well known example of a catalytic RNA with a pseudoknot in its active site.
+Group I intron is another example of catalytic RNA with multiple pseudoknots, such as P3 and P7 in the catalytic domain, and auxiliary subclass-specific pseudoknots that provide additional structural support.
 Though DNA can also form pseudoknots, they are generally not present in standard physiological conditions.